 Prior to COVID-19, we promoted online learning and requested that parents buy tablets for their kids because they are less expensive than laptops.
 Several parents were very eager for tablets, [so] they said yes and went for it.
-In the words of teacher C7:

 At this school, [...] there are no parents who struggle.
 All our learners are equal.
 We are fortunate in the sense that our parents can buy tablets for the children. [...]
 I know that in underprivileged schools, some parents may not be able to provide their children with tablets.